-On the trip from wedge to Grey I managed to get slightly bogged on the beach, all I had to do was put it in 1st gear low and just let it pull itself out, that's how much low torque it has!
+During a trip from wedge to Grey I managed to get slightly bogged on the beach, and all I had to do was put it in 1st gear low, lock the front & rear lockers and just let it idel itself out, that's how much low torque it has!

-There was nothing wrong about the extra cab Hilux apart from being too small in the seating department, with a growing family a dual cab was required and I have been eying off the 70 series Landcruisers for a long time, so the day they started selling the dual cab 79 series Landcruiser I started saving and waiting.
+There was nothing wrong with the extra cab Hilux apart from being too small in the seating department, with a growing family a dual cab was required and I had been eyeing off the 70 series Landcruisers for a long time, so the day they started selling the dual cab 79 series Landcruiser I started saving and waiting.

-It was not a hard choice to make, given a V8 turbo diesel in a tray back Ute with solid axels, what more could you want?!
-That ticks all my boxes and being a Toyota there was no changing my mind.
+It was not a hard choice to make, given a V8 turbo diesel in a tray back Ute with solid axles, what more could you want?!
+It sure ticks all my boxes and being a Toyota there was no changing my mind.

-So far a fair bit has been done to the cruiser and learning from the previous vehicles I had a modification plan in place.
+So far a fair bit has been done to the 79 series landcruiser and having learnt from the previous vehicles I had I had a modification plan in place.